LightScale-Apps/StatesJS/README.md

 ##### Script Key:

-The script key contains a function with one argument, self.
+The script key contains a function with one argument, ```self```.
 Any JavaScript code in the script function will be run whenever the event fires.
 You can use the variable 'self' to refer to the element that the event was activated on.

 Example HTML